Derivatives: introduction to futures and forwards: secondary trading of a futures contract

 Stamp Duty Reserve Tax (SDRT)

-Whether or not a SDRT charge under FA86/S87 arises whenever rights to an equity futures contract in respect of underlying UK registered securities are agreed to be transferred for consideration in money or money’s worth, is dependent on the terms of the contract regarding settlement as follows:
+Whether or not a 0.5% SDRT charge under section 87 (1) & (6) Finance Act 1986 arises whenever rights to an equity futures contract in respect of underlying UK registered securities are agreed to be transferred for consideration in money or money’s worth is dependent on the terms of the contract as follows:

-- The terms of an equity futures contract provide only for a cash settlement:
+The terms of an equity futures contract provide only for cash settlement:

-- not subject to a charge to SDRT as no ‘rights to acquire’ securities as defined in FA86/S99 (c) have been transferred.
+- not subject to a SDRT charge as no ‘rights to acquire’ securities as defined in s99 (c) FA86 have been transferred.

-- not subject to a charge to SDRT as no ‘chargeable security’ as defined in FA86/S99 has been transferred.
+- not subject to a SDRT acharge s no ‘chargeable security’ as defined in s99 FA86 has been transferred.

-may be subject to a charge to SDRT because the transfer of rights to acquire an underlying security is regarded as a ‘chargeable security’ within the meaning of FA86/S99 (3)(c).
+- subject to a 0.5% SDRT charge if the transfer of rights to acquire is to an underlying security which is regarded as a ‘chargeable security’ within the meaning of s99 (3)(c) FA86.

 Note: The rights to an equity forwards contract cannot be transferred or secondary traded on an investment exchange.